TosbackCgusBridge-Bot/CGUs-versions/Spokeo/Privacy Policy.md

 d)    Spokeo reserves the right to transfer Personal Information to any successor in interest to the Spokeo business.

+e)    Spokeo (either directly or via its third party partners) collects anonymized session and anonymized click-tracking data regardless of a computer's Do-Not-Track signal.

-e)    The Privacy Policy describes Spokeo’s handling of personally identifiable information as required by the California Online Privacy Protection Act.
+f)    The Privacy Policy describes Spokeo’s handling of personally identifiable information as required by the California Online Privacy Protection Act.

 **4. Children’s Privacy**